-27 Multiplying the fishing capacity (measured by KW rating of the main engine) by the number of days fished
+33 Multiplying the fishing capacity (measured by KW rating of the main engine) by the number of days fished

-The worry is likely justified because reversing the trends of fishing capacity in developing countries to align it to stock productivity is likely to be challenging, with significant social, economic and hence political consequences, requiring national and/or international investments in stock rebuilding for compensation, support to vulnerable communities, creation of alternative livelihoods, etc. (Garcia et al., 2018).
+The worry is likely justified because reversing the trends of fishing capacity in developing countries to align it to stock productivity is likely to be challenging, with significant social (including gender), economic (including equity) and hence political consequences, requiring national and/or international investments in stock rebuilding for compensation, support to vulnerable communities, creation of alternative livelihoods, etc. (Garcia et al., 2018).